History of Iran; Pre-Islam & Post-Islam

 • 1461 AD The Ottoman Turks invaded the northwest of Iran and pushed the Timurids back to the east.

-During the Safavid era, Iran was engaged in constant conflict with the Ottoman Empire, its neighbor to the east.
+During the Safavid era, Iran was in constant conflict with the Ottoman Empire, its neighbor to the east.

-Chronology of Safavid Dynasty
+Chronology of the Safavid Era:

-• 1722 AD to 1724 AD The Afghan army conquered Iran and pillaged Isfahan and Shiraz.
+• 1722 AD to 1724 AD: The Afghan army conquered Iran and pillaged Isfahan and Shiraz.
 They massacred the Safavid princes.

 Nader Qoli was a war general who freed Isfahan from the Afghan invaders and delivered it to the Safavid king, Shah Tahmasab II.
 Shah Tahmasp was defeated in the battle with the Ottomans and signed a peace treaty with the Ottoman Empire.
 Nader Qoli Khan realized the Safavid incompetence and decided to take matters into his own hands.